-- 1. Reduce the current 30mph speed limit to 20mph in the areas identified in red on the attached maps, for the following reasons: - 2.
-Fore Street/New Road The centre of the village and the highest level of pedestrian footfall in the area.
+Reduce the current 30mph speed limit to 20mph in the areas identified in red on the attached maps, for the following reasons:

+Fore Street/New Road - The centre of the village and the highest level of pedestrian footfall in the area.
 High volumes of traffic and air pollution are experienced during the period 8.00am to 6.00pm, from private cars, HGVs and large agricultural vehicles.
 The 20mph limit to start on the western side of the Wain Homes development site and extends to the east of the property known as St. Marys in New Road.
-This will include the New Road school entrance drop-off/pick-up area. - 3.
-Darkey Lane A narrow single carriageway popular with pedestrians and cyclists.
+This will include the New Road school entrance drop-off/pick-up area.

+Darkey Lane - A narrow single carriageway popular with pedestrians and cyclists.
 The road is frequently used by parents during the school run and visitors to the doctors surgery in North Road.
-Excessive speeds represent a real and significant danger for pedestrians and cyclists in this area. - 4.
-North Road A narrow road bordered by houses from its junction with Fore Street, leading to the school and doctors surgery.
+Excessive speeds represent a real and significant danger for pedestrians and cyclists in this area.

+North Road - A narrow road bordered by houses from its junction with Fore Street, leading to the school and doctors surgery.
 Traffic congestion is experienced at peak school times combined with surgery visits.
-Speeding and inappropriate parking are almost daily safety concerns for residents living in this area. - 5.
-Old Tinhay A popular pedestrian and cycle route.
-Sharp bends and inappropriate vehicle speeds increase the risk of using this road. - 6.
-Leat Road A narrow single carriageway road used by residents walking and cycling to the QE11 Recreation Ground.
-The road also serves a number of outlying farms resulting in frequent HGV and agricultural vehicle movements. - 7.
+Speeding and inappropriate parking are almost daily safety concerns for residents living in this area.

+Old Tinhay - A popular pedestrian and cycle route.
+Sharp bends and inappropriate vehicle speeds increase the risk of using this road.

+Leat Road - A narrow single carriageway road used by residents walking and cycling to the QE11 Recreation Ground.
+The road also serves a number of outlying farms resulting in frequent HGV and agricultural vehicle movements.

 The stretch of Leat Road from its junction with Station Road to Colmans Cross is used by schoolchildren walking to Colmans to catch the school bus to Tavistock.
 The route takes them past the entrance to the busy Ambrosia Creamery with frequent HGV movements and over a narrow bridge.
-The risk is exacerbated during the dark mornings/evenings of the winter months. - 8.
-Tinhay A number of significant businesses are located in Tinhay, which results in frequent lorry/van movements and in some cases, emerging from sites with restricted visibility.
+The risk is exacerbated during the dark mornings/evenings of the winter months.

+Tinhay - A number of significant businesses are located in Tinhay, which results in frequent lorry/van movements and in some cases, emerging from sites with restricted visibility.
 Air pollution is a concern in this area.

-- 9. Liftondown (back road not the A388/front road) A narrow road bordered by dwellings on both sides and a popular pedestrian and cycling route.
-Inappropriate vehicle speeds represent a danger for residents leaving their property by car or on foot. - 10.
-Recognising the cost implications, Lifton Parish Council will consider covering the cost of the Traffic Order required to implement the proposed changes; and Purchase a further mobile VAS for deployment at identified sites across the three communities. - 11.
-Request DCC to install 'Wig Wag' lights on either side of the school entrance in New Road. - 12.
-Lifton Parish Council undertook a parish-wide public consultation by way of a survey distributed to local households; the survey ran from 24th November 2023 to 15th December 2023.
-This was to establish resident views of the three communities affected by these proposals.
-The results of the public consultation survey can be found on page 5. - 13.
+Liftondown (back road not the A388/front road) - A narrow road bordered by dwellings on both sides and a popular pedestrian and cycling route.
+Inappropriate vehicle speeds represent a danger for residents leaving their property by car or on foot.

+Recognising the cost implications, Lifton Parish Council will consider covering the cost of the Traffic Order required to implement the proposed changes; and

+Purchase a further mobile VAS for deployment at identified sites across the three communities.

+Request DCC to install 'Wig Wag' lights on either side of the school entrance in New Road.

+Lifton Parish Council will undertake a resident consultation to establish the views of the three communities affected by these proposals.

 Request the Police, copied to the Police Commissioner, to increase speed monitoring and enforcement action across the three communities.